New Surety Bond Requirements for Fantasy Contest Operators

 The recent tendency is for states to legalize daily fantasy games, but to impose rules on operators in order to guarantee consumer protection.
 That’s why in many cases, fantasy sports providers are required to register or license with a governing authority and to post a surety bond.

 This appears to be a healthy approach, as it aims to strike a balance between safeguarding the interests of players while avoiding unnecessary bans on the games and their operators.
-Since in DFS consumers’ data is handled on a regular basis, there needs to be a way to protect it without halting the natural evolving of the games.
+Since in DFS consumers’ data is handled on a regular basis, there needs to be a way to protect it without halting the natural evolution of the games.

 Let’s look at the legal developments in the field and recent surety bond requirements that fantasy sports companies need to meet.